-GUIDED PATHWAYS ESSENTIAL PRACTICES Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline success in their programs?
-How does the college ensure that underreple How does the college integrate academic and academic and academic and academic and academic and academic academi How does the institution support advisors to incorporate engaging, proactive, and culturally relevant advising practices to better support underrepresented students' success in their programs?
-How does the college ensure that underrepresented students are not disproportionately directed away from competitive, limited access programs?
-How does the college integrate academic and student support services into pathways so that the support is unavoidable and therefore less stigmatized?
-How does the college ensure that low-income students' financial stability needs (e.g., nutrition, transportation, childcare, public benefits, emergency assistance) are keeping students on Path a.
-Advisors monitor which program every student is in and how far along the student is toward completing the program requirements.
+Gu IDED PATHWAYS ESSENTIAL PRACTICES Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline success in their programs?How does the college ensure that underrepHow does the college integrate academic a resented students are not dis nd student support services i ne students' financial stabilit nctive, and culturally relevant advising practices to sproportionately directed away from competitive, lento pathways so that the support is unavoidable and the supportation, childcare, processes, nutrition, transportation, childcare, processes. imited access programs? nd therefore less stigmatized?
+EPING STUDENTS ON PATH Advisors monitor which program every student is in and how far along the student is toward completing the program requirements.
 X Not occurring ☐ Not systematic ☐ Planning to scale ☐ Scaling in progress ☐ At scale Progress to date: N/A Term, if at scale or scaling: Next steps: Explore models for cross-functional Completion Teams.
 Timeline for implementing next steps: Spring 2020. b.
 Students can easily see how far they have come and what they need to do to complete their program.
 X Not occurring ☐ Not systematic ☐ Planning to scale ☐ Scaling in progress ☐ At scale Progress to date: Our technology we are using that has the potential to track student progress is not effective and under resourced.
 Term, if at scale or scaling: Next steps: This requires district-level coordination and we have expressed our interest to implement a common tool.
-Timeline for implementing next steps: 2019-2020? c.
-Advisors and students are alerted when students are at risk of falling off their program plans and have policies and supports in place to intervene in ways that help students get back on track. □ Not occurring X Not systematic □ Planning to scale □ Scaling in progress □ At scale Progress to date: We recently expanded access to Starfish early alert which allows faculty to identify underperforming students and make referrals to campus resources.
+Timeline for implementing next steps: c.
+Advisors and students are alerted when ☐ Not occurring Progress to date: 2019-2020?
+Next steps: students are at risk of falling off their program plans and have policies and supports in place to intervene in ways that help students get back on track.
+X Not systematic □ Planning to scale □ Scaling in progress □ At scale We recently expanded access to Starfish early alert which allows faculty to identify underperforming students and make referrals to campus resources.
 Starfish has been piloted and was then offered as a voluntary resource for additional faculty.
-Next steps: We plan to scale Starfish implementation across campus.
+We plan to scale Starfish implementation across campus.
 Professional development will be needed to encourage and educate faculty to use the tool.
-We will need to revamp the ways students are cohorted and assigned to counselors.
-As meta majors are
+We will need to revamp the ways students are cohorted and assigned to